Hardscratch Press

 impressive recall about his seasons on Cook Inlet plus Bristol Bay

-and Astoria, Oregon, always centered on fishing—the people, the
+and Astoria, Oregon, always centered on fishing.
+The people, the

 process, the highs and lows.